xl-s/ShallowLearning/report.md

 ## 2. Classifier
-- [x] Discuss difference between the two architectures above and defend which one we chose and why
-- [x] Discuss reasons behind this choice of model structure (types of layers, # of params)
-- [x] Discuss value for mini-batch size
-- [x] Explain choice of loss function and its parameters (if any)
-- [x] (Bonus) Implementing regularisation on loss function and discuss its appropriate choice of parameters and benefits for model

-- [x] Explain choice of optimiser and its parameters
-- [x] (Bonus) Implementing scheduler and discuss its appropriate choice of parameters and benefits
-- [x] Explain choice of initialisation of model parameters
-- [x] Learning curves to show evolution of loss function and other performance metrics over epochs for both train and test sets

 ### 2.1 Choice of Architecture
 #### 2.1.1 Difference in architecture
 The 2-part binary architecture contains 2 sequential classifiers.
 The first classifier discriminates normal samples against infected samples whereas the second classifier only takes into account "infected" samples and discriminates against covid and non-covid samples within those found to be infected.